cloudfoundry/nodejs-buildpack/README.md

 A Cloud Foundry [buildpack](http://docs.cloudfoundry.org/buildpacks/) for Node based apps.

-This is based on the [Heroku buildpack] (https://github.com/heroku/heroku-buildpack-nodejs).
+This is based on the [Heroku buildpack](https://github.com/heroku/heroku-buildpack-nodejs).

 Additional documentation can be found at the [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/node/index.html).

 ### Buildpack User Documentation

-Official buildpack documentation can be found at http://docs.cloudfoundry.org/buildpacks/node/index.html).
+Official buildpack documentation can be found at [node buildpack docs](http://docs.cloudfoundry.org/buildpacks/node/index.html).

 ### Building the Buildpack